 The firm of Georges Carette & Cie. was founded by

-in Nüremberg Germany in 1893.
-Georges Carette, a Frenchman, moved to Germany as a youth or
+in Nüremberg Germany in 1895.
+Georges Carette, a Frenchman, moved to Germany as a young man, as his mother was

-(Georges was then, and would always be, a French citizen.)
-The firm did well and made toys of all
+The new firm did well and made toys of all

 different types, including model boats, cars and railways.
 All models were mechanical